HA2342/WL/README.md

-This repo will contain code and data for the calculation of antibody decay for the following article.
-Persistence of virus-specific antibody after depletion of memory B cells.
+This repo contains data (WL.csv) and R code (WL.R) for the calculation of antibody decay for the following article.

+Persistence of virus-specific antibody after depletion of memory B cells

 Abstract and link will be added to this README file.